Dog's Hot Spots Keep Coming Back: Breaking the Cycle

 The strictness piece is where most trials fail.
 A dropped sausage at week six, a flavoured worming tablet, a chew shared with the household's other dog — any one of these can invalidate weeks of effort.
 The week-by-week elimination diet protocol covers realistic execution.
 The Pet Allergy Scanner is a free tool that lets you scan any dog food label for common allergens — useful when choosing the trial diet or auditing for cross-contamination.

-In my own household, my Cockapoo's hot spots were the most visible and dramatic of her early symptoms.
+In my own household, my Cockapoo's hot spots were the most visible and dramatic of his early symptoms (the full story behind the site covers the seven-year arc).
 They cleared with treatment but returned every couple of months.
-The pattern only stopped after we identified her food trigger through a strict elimination trial.
+The pattern only stopped after we identified his food trigger through a strict elimination trial.
 The itching and scratching symptoms hub and hot spots symptoms hub cover the broader allergy picture.

 Long-Term Prevention